Last updated: April 30, 2026 | By the LearnPath Team

 Stage 1: Absolute Beginner (0 to 1 month)

-Start with Bro Code's Python Full Course (free, 11 hours on YouTube).
+Start with either Bro Code's Python Full Course or Programming with Mosh's Python for Beginners (both free, both around 6 to 12 hours on YouTube).
 By the end, you should understand variables, functions, loops, conditionals, lists, dictionaries, and basic OOP.
-Do not skip the mini-projects embedded in the course.
-Then watch Internet Made Coder's "Learn Python With These 7 Projects" to understand what you should build next and why.
+Do not skip the mini-projects embedded in the courses.
+Then watch Internet Made Coder's "Learn Python With These 7 Projects" to understand what to build next and why.

 Stage 2: First Real Projects (1 to 3 months)

 Move to Tech With Tim and build 3 to 5 projects: a simple game, a Discord bot, and one automation script.
 Use CS Dojo's data structures series in parallel to build algorithmic thinking.
 At this stage, your goal is to complete projects from scratch with the video paused, only rewinding when you are genuinely stuck.
-Aim for 1 project per week.
-With consistent effort, 1 to 2 hours per day is enough.
+Aim for one project per week at 1 to 2 hours of daily practice.

 Stage 3: Portfolio-Worthy Builds (3 to 6 months)

 Use Corey Schafer's Django series or Traversy Media's Flask/FastAPI crash courses to build a full web application.
-Add a data project using Sentdex or Python Engineer.
-By month 6, you should have 3 to 5 projects on GitHub that demonstrate distinct skill areas: web development, data processing, and automation.
-Most junior Python developer roles require this combination.
+Add a data project using Codebasics or Krish Naik.
+By month 6, you should have 3 to 5 projects on GitHub demonstrating distinct skill areas: web development, data processing, and automation.

-Arjan Codes becomes your primary channel at this stage.
+Arjan Codes becomes your primary channel for code quality.
 Refactor your earlier projects using design patterns and clean code principles.
 Use Real Python to add tests, documentation, and proper packaging.
-Add one advanced project from Python Engineer in an ML or AI domain.
-By month 12, your Python portfolio is competitive for entry-level and junior roles at most companies.
+Add one AI-integrated project from Krish Naik or Python Engineer covering LangChain, RAG, or agent development.
+For serious deep learning comprehension, work through Andrej Karpathy's "Neural Networks: Zero to Hero" series.
+By month 12, your portfolio is competitive for entry-level and junior roles at most companies, including those seeking Python-plus-AI skills.

 1. Binge-watching without coding along.
 Watching someone build a project and understanding how to build one yourself are completely different skills.
 Every session should end with your own running version of the project.
 If you did not write code, you did not learn.